 This herpes virus is found worldwide and is found in the saliva of the majority (90%) of adults.
 It infects almost all children by the age of two and the infection is life-long.
 It replicates in B and T lymphocytes in the oropharynx.
-It can set up a latent infection in T cells which can later be when the cells activated are stimulated to divide.
-Human herpes virus-6 has two forms, HHV-6A and HHV-6B.
+It can set up a latent infection in T cells which can later be activated when cells stimulated divide. the are to Human herpes virus-6 has two forms, HHV-6A and HHV-6B.
 The latter causes exanthem subitum, otherwise known as roseola infantum.
 This a common disease of young children.
 Symptoms include fever and sometimes upper respiratory tract infection and lymphadenopathy.
 The symptoms last a few days after an incubation period of around 14 days.
 The fever subsides leaving a macropapular rash on the trunk and neck that last a few days longer.